6 Tips for Getting Everyone to RSVP

-On the invitation, you should be specific.
+On the invitation, you should be specific about the RSVP.
 Let guests know exactly where to RSVP, and when they should do it by.
 If you’re planning on having RSVPs returned in the mail, remember to include an additional envelope that already has your address on it.
 If you’re asking your guests to RSVP on your wedding website, include the URL on the invitation.
 Next to the URL, or on your paper RSVP card, include a date by which they should RSVP.
 This sets a strict deadline for all those procrastinators!

 A good way for everyone to feel included is to give options for the manner in which they can RSVP.
 Your college best friend might feel more comfortable texting or calling you to let you know she’s coming, but your great aunt will likely prefer mailing in her RSVP.

 Once the RSVPs start to arrive, have a designated location for them to be recorded in.
 You can use an app or the tried-and-true spreadsheet, it doesn’t matter.
 Just make sure that you keep all RSVPs in the same place, and that you record an RSVP as soon as it comes in.
 You probably have a lot on your plate, and misplacing or forgetting RSVPs would be bad.

 If you’re receiving RSVPs in the mail, subtly number the back of them in pencil before you send them out.
 Assign a number to a person or family, so that in case someone forgets to write their name on the card, which they often will, you’ll still know who has RSVP’d and who hasn’t.